ahanamallik1/CakeShop/README.md

 Search Functionality:
 Users can also search products (Debounced Search, Multi Word search(Example: cup cake, pan cake) and singular/plural search (cake or cakes)) possible.

+The application is fully responsive on Desktop, Laptop, Tablet and mobile devices.

 Planned Enhancements:
 1. Pagination for large sets of bakery items.
 2. Filter products based on price and Fuzzy Search using Fuse.js.